MWeissSharp/mpaa_rating_reasons_analysis/README.md

-# Swashbuckling Violence and Non-stop Ninja Action : A Dive into MPAA Rating Reasons
+# Swashbuckling Violence and Nonstop Ninja Action :
+# A Dive into MPAA Rating Reasons

 ## Table of Contents
 * [Motivation](#Motivation)